netlify/next-on-netlify/README.md

 ### Custom Netlify Functions

 `next-on-netlify` creates one Netlify Function for each of your SSR pages and API endpoints.
-It is currently not possible to create custom Netlify Functions.
-This feature is on our list to do.
+Currently, you can only create custom Netlify functions using [@netlify/plugin-nextjs](https://github.com/netlify/netlify-plugin-nextjs#custom-netlify-functions).

+### Background Functions

+If your Next.js API page/route ends in `-background`, it will be treated as a [Netlify background function](https://docs.netlify.com/functions/background-functions/).
+Note: background functions are only available on certain plans.

 ### Using Netlify Identity